lekova/conferences-notes/jsmobileconf2018.md

 - be aware of the assumptions that you are making
 - tell a story

-Don't start with a solution/feature - start with the problem
+Don't start with a solution/feature - start with the problem <br/>

-example: "using props" vs "passing data to child components using props"
+*example*: "using props" vs "passing data to child components using props"

-avoid humor for intercultural docs
+> avoid humor for intercultural docs

-respect people's time - documents have to be good, so that reviewers can help make them great
+> respect people's time - documents have to be good, so that reviewers can help make them great

-avoid obsessive perfectionizm
+> avoid obsessive perfectionizm

 What to do when people are mean to you:
 1. Is everything going to be ok?